3gData/3gData.github.io/index.md

 I have been a developer on Roblox for 3 years now.
 With lots of experience working back and front end Programming, i am comftorably adapted to LUA and the Roblox API.

 ## Previous Experience

-# Terrain-Tool
-Earlier this year, i decided to create a terrain tool, Inspired by the game "Astroneer".
 ```markdown
 Syntax highlighted code block